 Sociology of Cities – including cultural/ creative cities, alternative urban cultures, nightlife, urban ethnography, cultural tourism; Youth Studies – including youth cultures, youth and politics; educational/ labour market transitions; Cultural Analysis – including cultural/ creative work, egalitarian arts, cultural politics

 Also currently producing a number of articles on the egalitarian arts, specifically concerned with an ESRC funded research project on the Amber Collective (jointly with John Vail).
 The include published work on art as a social movement (Poetics) and alternative cultural work (Journal of Cultural Economy), rules for cultural radicals (Antipode), democratic creativity (Cultural Sociology), arts and place imprinting (Local Economy).
 An article on the Newcastle student occupation came out in 2013 in Journal of Youth Studies, and a paper on alternative nightlife struggles in Geneva is also in preparation for the SAGE Handbook of New Urban Studies.

-My previous work on youth and nightlife came out of an ESRC project in 2002 (with Paul Chatterton) and includes amongst many other publications, 2 books focusing around youth cultures and identities in the night-time economy (Urban Nightscapes, Routledge, 2003 and Changing Our Toon, 2001, following on from my previous work Friday Night, Saturday Night (1995) (see http://research.ncl.ac.uk/youthnightlife/home.htm for the project website) More recently, aspects of this work have been revisited and will soon be published in a Handbook of Youth Studies (Routledge, 2009).
+My previous work on youth and nightlife came out of an ESRC project in 2002 (with Paul Chatterton) and includes amongst many other publications, 2 books focusing around youth cultures and identities in the night-time economy (Urban Nightscapes, Routledge, 2003 and Changing Our Toon, 2001, following on from my previous work Friday Night, Saturday Night (1995) (see http://research.ncl.ac.uk/youthnightlife/home.htm for the project website).
 Citations of this work on nightlife as a whole is over 1000 on Google Scholar.
+More recently, aspects of this work have been revisited and will soon be published in a variety of book chapters in such titles as: Shane Blackman and Michelle Kempson (eds) The Subcultural Imagination: Theory, Research and Reflexivity in Contemporary Youth Cultures (London: Routledge, forthcoming);Thomas Thurnell-Read (ed) Drinking Dilemmas: Space, Culture and Identity (London: Routledge, forthcoming); A. Furlong (ed), Handbook of Youth and Young Adults: New Perspectives and Agendas (2nd edition) London: Routledge, forthcoming.

 Future work includes a possible book on Amber and the transformative arts, as well as a possible book on alternative urban cultures.
 Further research on the World Fringe Alliance is envisaged, as is some future research on alternative youth cultures in the Czech Republic preceding the Velvet Revolution.